What does Tom Kha Gai mean?

 The Thai word Tom refers to the boiling process, such as the soup.
 Kha means galangal in Thai, which is a rhizome similar to ginger, but it taste more piney and citrusy.
 It’s hard to find, but I have more about that below.
 Gai means Chicken.
 All together it translates to Chicken Galangal Soup – but often referred in English as Thai Coconut Soup.

 This soup is adapted from an old Australian Women’s Weekly recipe in an cookbook we were given about 18 years ago.
 What I love about this Tom Kha Gai Soup recipe is how quick and easy it is to make.
 Every supermarket sells already cooked roasted chickens, which is the ‘easy’ part of this recipe.
 After a long day of work, I don’t always have time to make and elaborate dinner.
 This is a tasty and nutritous meal, that you can quickly throw together in about 30 minutes.

-I think it’s easier to shred a flavored roast chicken, saving you time, instead of chopping raw chicken and frying it.
-As much as I prefer to make my stock from scratch, sometimes life happens and you need to make a meal in a hurry.
+It’s easy to buy a ready made roast chicken from the supermarket and shred the meat for this recipe.
+It saves you time, instead of chopping raw chicken breast and frying it.
+As much as I prefer to make my stock from scratch (usually in an Instant Pot), sometimes life happens and you need to make a meal in a hurry.
 Using stock from Campbell’s soup works great in a pinch, but homemade stock always tastes better.